 In addition to being air-conditioned, they will have walk-through carriages, automated visual displays and station announcements, plus the reassurance of CCTV.

 To improve accessibility, they will also have dedicated wheelchair areas, wider doors and walkways, lower passenger alarms and a smaller gap between the train and platform.

-That's good news because as London keeps growing there'll be more people using the Tube.
 When the upgrade is complete the combined line capacity will increase by 65 per cent, which means we can carry about 17,000 more passengers an hour.

 King's Cross St. Pancras

 In 2010, we completed a massive redevelopment of King's Cross St. Pancras that quadrupled the size of this key station.